wp-plugins/giweather/readme.txt

 3. Click the result correpondig to your city;
 4. The ID is the last part of the url.
 Eg. If the url is http://www.meteoam.it/meteoam/?q=ta/previsione/91/BRESCIA then the corresponding ID is 91/BRESCIA.

+For more information visit the documentation page at: http://giweather.gardainformatica.it/documentation-wordpress

 = How can I place giWeather inside an article or page of Wordpress ? =

 You can use the plugin https://wordpress.org/plugins/amr-shortcode-any-widget/

+For more information visit the documentation page at: http://giweather.gardainformatica.it/documentation-wordpress

 == Screenshots ==

+1. Example of display of meteorological forecasts of temperatures and winds with giWeather.
+Forecast source: OpenWeatherMap, Icons: Google.
+2. Example of display of meteorological forecasts with giWeather.
+Forecast source: OpenWeatherMap, Icons: Yahoo and Gk4.
+3. Configuration options of giWeather widget (v1.1.0).
+More options to come.

 == Changelog ==